act-rules/act-rules.github.io/_rules/scrollable-element-keyboard-accessible-0ssw9k.md

 Some browsers will automatically make any [scrollable element][scrollable] focusable to ensure keyboard accessibility.
 However, the browser does not include these elements in [sequential focus navigation][] when it has a negative number as a tabindex [attribute value][].

+There are also differences between browsers in if they make right padding scrollable.
+While some browsers allow scrolling the full border-width of the content of a scrollable region, others constrain scrolling to the content box instead.

 ## Background

 To ensure there is some element from which arrow keys can be used to control the scroll position, focus must be on or in a scrollable region.
 If scripts are used to prevent the keyboard events from reaching the scrollable region, this could still cause a keyboard accessibility issue.
 This must be tested separately.